twentyone24/maelstrom/readme.md

 ```

 ## Troubleshooting

-- **Configuration File Not Found**: Ensure `maelstrom.conf` is present in the same directory as the script.
 - **Mail Command Not Found**: Install a mail utility like `mailx` or `sendmail` for email notifications.

 ## License